A-amon/blog/README.md

 * https://softwareq-merdeka-api.azure-api.net/blog/v1/ListAll
 * https://softwareq-merdeka-api.azure-api.net/blog/v1/ById?Id=[ID]

-Postman is used to test the API provided and use the data returned locally before setting up fetch in app
+Postman is used to test the API provided and the returned data is used locally before setting up fetch in app
 - Avoid spamming requests when re-rendering component upon updates

 ## Styling